quickwit-oss/quickwit/docs/reference/rest-api.md

 #### Response

-The response for the is a JSON object, and the content type is `application/json; charset=UTF-8.`
+The response is a JSON object, and the content type is `application/json; charset=UTF-8.`

 | Field                   | Description                    | Type       |
 | --------------------    | ------------------------------ | :--------: |